codery2k/google-tasks-to-notable/CONTRIBUTING.md

 # How to develop on this project

-gtasks_to_txt welcomes contributions from the community.
+gttn welcomes contributions from the community.

 **You need PYTHON3!**